JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

             -  They are called "Coaxial Cables" due to their cross section and radial symmetry (Think Bullseye or Target).
       -  The white Cable TV cables use a simple "splitter" to distribute that service around to rooms.
          -  The splitter just dangles there - one cable in and many cables out to the rooms.
-      -  The "antenna" cables (Usually the thick black ones.) are not connected - Note no "spliter", they just hang there unused.
+      -  The "antenna" cables (Usually the thick black ones.) are not connected - You will notive no "spliter", they just hang there unused.
          - The fellow that took the pictures hooked his own antenna and splitter up.
 Check out the gadget with the blue Light.

 * * *